reahl/reahl/reahl-doc/doc/tutorial/gettingstarted-install.rst

 With your `virtualenv` activated, Reahl can be installed into it by
 issuing:

+On Linux or Mac:

 .. code-block:: bash

+   pip reahl[declarative,sqlite,dev,doc]

+On Windows:

    easy_install reahl[declarative,sqlite,dev,doc]

 .. note::

-   If you're tempted to install using pip, be warned that on Windows that won't work... pip cannot install binary packages, and many of Reahl's dependencies are distributed in binary form for Windows.
+   Wherever we use pip for installing things, on Windows you should use easy_install instead... pip cannot install binary packages, and many of Reahl's dependencies are distributed in binary form for Windows.

+   You can still use pip on Windows to uninstall things, see what's installed, etc.

 This may run a while, as it installs all of the projects Reahl depends on as well.
 Some of these dependencies are installed and built from